microsoft/vscode-docs/docs/editor/debugging.md

 * Breakpoints in the editor margin are normally shown as red filled circles.
 * Disabled breakpoints have a filled gray circle.
 * When a debugging session starts, breakpoints that cannot be registered with the debugger change to a gray hollow circle.
-The same might happen if the source is edited while a debug session without live-edit support is running.
+The same might happen if editing the source while a debug session without live-edit support is running.

 The **Reapply All Breakpoints** command sets all breakpoints again to their original location.
 This is helpful if your debug environment is "lazy" and "misplaces" breakpoints in source code that has not yet been executed.